LucieBertiere/Rating-toxic-comments/README.md

 But then we thought about giving more weights to really toxic comments (i.e. those who are labelled as severe toxic, threatning or having identity hate).
 This would have the power to make our model distinguish better between non-toxic and toxic comments.
 This increased our model accuracy by 0.016.

-Finally using this weighted ridge regression, we decided to ensemble 3 different of this model, controlling the regularization parameter α, to make our accuracy better.
+Finally using this weighted ridge regression, we decided to ensemble 3 different models, controlling the regularization parameter α, to make our accuracy better.

 We used :
-- α = 10
+- α = 10 : the significance of the predictors must be high,
 - α = 1
-- α = 0.5
+- α = 0.5 : the significan of the predictors can be low.

+It is important to not use a too big α as it would tend all of our coefficients to be 0.

+Doing this helped us to go over the 0.8 of accuracy, and increase it by 0.02.